tolitius/wracer/README.md

 # wracer

-Visualizes one of the coolest core.async features: [alt!](http://clojure.github.io/core.async/#clojure.core.async/alt!), by "selecting" on several HTTP GET and a timeout channels, and rendering the winner's stats and HTML response.
+Visualizes one of the coolest core.async features: [alt!](http://clojure.github.io/core.async/#clojure.core.async/alt!), by "selecting" on several HTTP GETs and a timeout channels, and rendering the winner's stats and HTML response.

 HTTP GETs are also async, and merely put their responses on a channel, which they then return.